Configure Microsoft Entra provisioning to retrieve pronoun information from Workday

 Save your changes.

-If you want to incorporate pronoun information as part of display name, you can update the attribute mapping for displayName attribute to use the below expression.
+If you want to incorporate pronoun information as part of display name, you can update the attribute mapping for displayName attribute to use the expression.

 Switch([PreferredPronoun], Join("", [PreferredNameData], " (", [PreferredPronoun], ")"), "", [PreferredNameData])